COURSE

 Entry Requirements:

-The qualification usually takes around 24 months (excl.
-5 months EPA period).
+The qualification usually takes around 20 months which includes 3-4 months EPA period.
 However, it is possible to complete earlier depending on the existing achievements and individual circumstances.
 This can be discussed with your tutor.
 The apprentice must spend at least 12 months on-programme and complete the required amount of off-the-job training in line with the apprenticeship funding rules.

 Aims of this qualification: